Westwood Plateau (Coquitlam) — A Buyer’s Guide

 The Crunch serves three real functions for Westwood Plateau residents: (1) it is the most-used outdoor fitness amenity in the Tri-Cities; (2) it is the only walkable connection between the plateau and the Lafarge Lake–Douglas SkyTrain Station on the valley floor; (3) it preserves a treed slope corridor that is part of the plateau’s view buffer.

-The honest practitioner caveat: at 250 m of elevation gain over 2.4 km, “walkable” is technical, not casual.
+At 250 m of elevation gain over 2.4 km, “walkable” is technical, not casual.
 The Crunch in July is a fitness amenity.
 The Crunch in January at 6 a.m. with a headlamp is a meaningfully different commute.
 Verify current trail status and seasonal closures against the City of Coquitlam Parks page before treating the Crunch as commute infrastructure.

 The no-SkyTrain commute reality, in 2 sentences